-Action 4 - Use digital information to improve the operation of our highway network and support cycling and walking and associated communication
+Action 4 - Use digital information to improve the operation of our highway network and support cycling and walking

-- 5.15We will seek to improve co-ordination of traffic signals and travel time monitoring, with the potential for some improvements to traffic signal phasing which may include detecting cycles on the approach to a junction. - 5.16We will seek additional opportunities to use technology to improve the operation of the highway network and support easier journeys for everyday cycling. - 5.17 We will explore the opportunities for new ways to communicate and engage with stakeholders on a regular basis.
+- 5.13We will seek to improve co-ordination of traffic signals and travel time monitoring, with the potential for some improvements to traffic signal phasing which may include detecting cycles on the approach to a junction. - 5.14We will seek additional opportunities to use technology to improve the operation of the highway network and support easier journeys for everyday cycling.

-Switching from car to bike for a four-mile commute saves half a tonne of CO2 in a year - reducing the average person's carbon footprint by 5% []
+Switching from car to bike for a four-mile commute saves half a tonne of CO_2 in a year - reducing the average person's carbon footprint by 5% [7]

-&lt;sup>7 Cycling UK Briefing 1B
+7 Cycling UK Briefing 1B